Have you ever dreamed of traveling solo through China?

 Culture shock will affect independent travelers.
 Image by Ulrich & Mareli Aspeling on Unsplash.

-Unless you’ve traveled extensively in Asia, or even if you have, you’ll experience culture shock when you get to China.
+Unless you’ve traveled extensively in Asia, you’ll experience culture shock when you get to China.
 I know I did.

-For the first few weeks (or months) I felt as if I was wandering around with my mouth wide open at just how different it was to my home.
+For the first few weeks (or months) I felt as if I were wandering around with my mouth wide open at just how different it was to my home.

-It can be particularly bad for solo travelers, who don’t have someone with them to discuss and debrief after a shock.
+I had a good support network thanks to the school I was teaching at, but I know it can be particularly hard for solo travelers who don’t have anyone with them to discuss and debrief after a shock.

 So, go easy on yourself.
-Take breaks when you need to.
-And with a bit of time, you’ll find yourself adjusting to the way they do things in China.
+With a bit of time, you’ll find yourself adjusting to the way they do things in China.

 4. Don’t expect the locals to speak English